anasty17/mirror-leech-telegram-bot/README.md

 - Sample video Generator (task option)
 - Ability to cancel upload/clone/archive/extract/split/queue (task option)
 - Cancel all buttons for choosing specific tasks status to cancel (global option)
+- Convert videos and audios to specific format with filter (task option)
+- Force start to upload or download or both from queue using cmds or args once you add the download (task option)
 - Shell and Executor
 - Add sudo users
 - Supported Direct links Generators: